Guidance documents

 Regulation 3 of the Private Water Supplies (Wales) Regulations 2017 (hereafter referred to as the Regulations) specifies the criteria which determine how the Regulations apply to private water supplies.

-A private supply is defined as ‘a supply of water provided otherwise than a water undertaker’1.
-The Regulations specify four private supply categories, 8, 9 10 and 11.
+The Regulations specify four private supply categories, 8, 9, 10 and 11.
 We have produced an individual note for each which you can find on our website.

 However in summary:

-• Regulation 9 supplies are large supplies (>10m3/day) and supplies to premises that are used as part of a commercial or public activity, irrespective of the volume consumed.
-This includes, in some cases, supplies to any tenanted properties.
+• Regulation 9 supplies are large supplies (>10 m3/day) and supplies to premises that are used as part of a commercial or public activity, irrespective of the volume consumed.

 The Regulations apply to private water supplies ONLY where the water is intended for human consumption.
 Regulation 3 describes human consumption as:

-If water is used for anything other than primary food production then it must satisfy the Regulations.
+If water is used for human consumption for anything other than primary food production, then it must satisfy the Regulations.
 Examples of where the Regulations apply are given below (this list is illustrative and is not exhaustive):

 • The washing and bagging of crops/foodstuffs (particularly the washing of ready to eat items such as salad crops).